 Be prepared with CPR training and a good Get Home Bag

 Good news!
 You’re doing most of the preparation right now by reading this guide.
 You’re exercising your brain and even if you don’t remember specific things later when you need it, simply by thinking through the situation now you will be more prepared than average people.

 We highly recommend that you take a basic first aid and CPR course.
 Check the American Heart Association or the Red Cross to find a class nearby.
 It’s a small investment, usually 2-3 hours, and could easily save a life one day.

 Part of The Prepared’s basic emergency preparedness checklist is a Get Home Bag.
 It’s the one bag of supplies you have with you when you’re away from home.
 For most people it’s in the trunk of their car.

 So in these situations you’re likely going to have it with you and it can be a huge help.
-You might use:
+You might use these supplies:

 - Gloves.
 Both medical and ‘work’ gloves.

 - Signal flares.
 They help with traffic diversion and if emergency services can’t easily find you.

 - Window breaker and seatbelt cutter.
 There are full sized ones, but I also carry a keychain sized tool from Resqme and found it to be one of the best.